apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 This value is for the ideal situation in which there is at most one set of tasks publishing while another set is reading.
 In some circumstances, it is possible to have multiple sets of tasks publishing simultaneously.
-This would happen if the time-to-publish (generate segment, push to deep storage, loaded on Historical) is greater than `taskDuration`.
-This is a valid scenario (correctness-wise) but requires additional worker capacity to support.
+This would happen if the time-to-publish (generate segment, push to deep storage, load on Historical) is greater than `taskDuration`.
+This is a valid and correct scenario but requires additional worker capacity to support.
 In general, it is a good idea to have `taskDuration` be large enough that the previous set of tasks finishes publishing before the current set begins.

 ### Supervisor persistence